Presented with the NSW Writers’ Centre.

 Michael Mohammed Ahmad (Australian)

-Michael Mohammed Ahmad is the Founding Director of Sweatshop Literacy Movement and Editor of the critically acclaimed anthology After Australia.
-His debut novel The Tribe won the 2015 Sydney Morning Herald Best Young Novelists of the Year Award.
-His latest novel The Lebs received the 2019 Premier’s Multicultural Literary Award and was a finalist for the 2019 Miles Franklin Literary Award.
-Michael completed his doctorate at Western Sydney University in 2017.
+Dr Michael Mohammed Ahmad is the Founding Director of Sweatshop Literacy Movement and Editor of the critically acclaimed anthology After Australia.
+His debut novel, The Tribe, won the 2015 Sydney Morning Herald Best Young Novelists of the Year Award.
+His second novel, The Lebs, won a 2019 Premier’s Literary Award and was a finalist for the 2019 Miles Franklin Literary Award.
+Mohammed completed his Doctorate of Creative Arts at Western Sydney University in 2017.
 His forthcoming novel, The Other Half of You, will be published in June, 2021.